lionirdeadman/lionirdeadman.github.io/content/2020-12-29-wogue-is-not-a-good-person.md

 ## Abusive to developers

 I have seen behaviour of them calling developers various insults in the past.
 There's also [this video](https://www.youtube.com/watch?v=gB0ESxIy5HU) which I find to be quite bad taste but right now I just want to push this post and do something else because I've been pushing this article later editing it more and more.

-I will probably edit it later.
+I will probably edit it later so if you want to tell me stories about Wogue which you think are worth mentioning, please send me a message, I'll be there to listen.